zavsky/ip/docs/README.md

 ## Exiting the program

-After a long day and the list has piled up, simply type `exit` to quit the program.
-No, you shall not shorthand with `e`, which will force quit all your unsaved apps.
+After a long day and the list has piled up, simply type `quit` to quit the program.
+No, you shall not shorthand with `q`, which will force quit all your unsaved apps.
 Just kidding.

 ## Future improvements